4d/docs/docs/REST/authUsers.md

 ## Using `On REST Authentication`

-When the "force login" mode is disabled (default mode), you can log in a user to your application by calling [`$directory/login`]($directory.md#directorylogin) in a POST request including the user's name and password in the header.
+In default login mode (i.e. the "force login" mode is disabled), you can log in a user to your application by calling [`$directory/login`]($directory.md#directorylogin) in a POST request including the user's name and password in the header.
 This request calls the `On REST Authentication` database method (if it exists), where you can check the user's credentials (see example below).

 If the `On REST Authentication` database method has not been defined, a `guest` session is opened.